smritirangarajan/smritirangarajan/README.md

 <h1 align="center">Hi 👋, I'm Smriti</h1>
 <h3 align="center">A Computer Science and Data Science Student At UC Berkeley</h3>

-- 🔭 I’m currently working on **Spenderella, an ai-finance platform to help the girlies keep track of their finances**
+- 🔭 I’m currently working on **Spenderella, an ai-finance platform to help people keep track of their finances**

 - 🌱 I’m currently learning **about Production Engineering**